Beyond Teal : The Androgynous Organisation (T.A.O.)

 • Coopetition : combining healthy competition (explicit, respectful, playful) with deep and embodied collaborative principles.

-• Group Coherence : the collective capacity to hold intensity and to synchronize individual needs with collective alignment.
+• Group Coherence : the collective capacity to hold intensity and to balance individual needs with collective alignment.

 • Assertiveness: explicit, clear and compassionate communication (beyond dominant confrontation or passive aggressiveness).